 When the College has actual knowledge of sexual harassment occurring in any of the College’s education programs or activities against a person in the United States, the College shall respond promptly in a manner that is not deliberately indifferent.44 The College shall treat complainants and respondents equitably by offering supportive measures to a complainant, and by following the College’s grievance policy before the imposition of any disciplinary sanctions or other actions that are not supportive measures against a respondent.45 Additionally, the Title IX Coordinator will promptly contact the complainant to discuss the availability of supportive measures, consider the complainant’s wishes with respect to supportive measures, inform the complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the complainant the process for filing a formal complaint.46 The College will provide written notification of complainant’s47 options for, and available assistance in, changing academic, living, transportation, and working situations, if so requested by the complainant and if such accommodations are reasonably available, regardless of whether the complainant chooses to report the crime to campus police or local law enforcement.48 The College will respond in the manner described in this section with or without a formal complaint.49

-When a formal complaint has been filed, the College shall follow all procedures consistent with Title IX and the College’s grievance policy.50
+When a formal complaint has been filed, the College shall follow all procedures consistent with Title IX and the College’s grievance policy, and thus a hearing will be held unless informal resolution is utilized to conclude the grievance process.50

 The College may remove a respondent from the College’s education program or activity on an emergency basis, after the College undertakes an individualized safety and risk analysis, determines that the respondent poses an immediate threat to the physical health or safety of any student or individual arising from the allegations of sexual harassment and provides the respondent with notice and an opportunity to challenge the decision immediately following the removal.51 The College may also place a non-student employee respondent on administrative leave during the pendency of a grievance process.52